gidven/saxo-api/README.md

 **accessToken** – The Bearer token

 The contextId uniquely defines the connection.
-A client application might have multiple connections.
+A client application might have multiple connections (this is not required however - a single connection can handle most scenarios).

 More info about the setup at Saxo: <https://www.developer.saxo/openapi/learn/plain-websocket-streaming>.